ADirin/DataBase_Solution/Week 1/Lecture_1.md

 ---

 ## Why Simulate Database Performance?
-Simulating database performance is essential for:
+Simulating database performance is a critical practice for ensuring that database systems operate efficiently and effectively under various conditions for example on:
 - **Identifying Bottlenecks:** Pinpoint areas that limit database performance.
 - **Testing Configurations:** Evaluate the impact of different settings, such as indexing or cache size.
 - **Capacity Planning:** Understand system behavior under increasing workloads for scalability.